-Growth Hacking is the new marketing, used by giants as Dropbox, AirBnB and Instagram.
-Discover how rapid experimentation can get you the best results.
+Growth Hacking is used by giants as Dropbox, AirBnB and Instagram.
+Discover how you can get the best results

 Ebel Slijp, from Refreshworks, recently visited The Hague Tech to give a talk about Growth Hacking.
 Growth Hacking is an experimental marketing strategy used by giants as Dropbox, AirBnB and Instagram.
 Besides Ebel being an motivational speaker, his type of content got us inspired, with unique angles and approaches to marketing.
 Did you miss out on this event?
 We asked him to give his top 3 of Growth Hacking tips.